Bicentennial Snapshot No. 54: Gone, but Not Forgotten

 We would like to thank the following individuals with their contributions to the snapshots:

-First of all, we are tremendously thankful for all the photos provided by Society president Bill Sauers.
+First of all, we are tremendously thankful for all the photos provided by Society President Bill Sauers.
 He has a vast archive of photographs that he generously shared with us.

 Edgewater Hotel from Bill Sauers